deciduously/ar-bot/README.md

 Feel free to mix and match any of the above, it's fun.

 With no config given it will default to `Bot.toml`, and with no flags or options passed it will print its configuration and quit.
+The output formats are defined in `templates/`.

 ## Dependencies